BrandonLWhite/pipx-install-action/README.md

 > `pipx-install` is only tested on Ubuntu Linux based runners at this time.
 "It should work" on Windows and MacOS runners, but if you encounter an issue please file a bug report with all the details!

-## Python CLI tools that are good candidates for installing with pipx-install
+## Python command-line (CLI) tools that are good candidates for installing with pipx-install

 Here's a list of tools that are examples of what `pipx-install` is built to handle.
 (This list is mostly here to help folks searching for a solution to get their tool installed in their GHA workflow):